What are bifocal glasses?

 Bifocals are great for daily life if you still have good intermediate sight.
 You can benefit from the near and far corrective power without the disorientation that some people experience from progressive lenses.

 Varifocals, on the other hand, are perhaps a better option if you’d benefit from all three corrective powers.
-If your eyesight is deteriorating in close, intermediate and distance, progressive lenses are inevitably the best option for you.

 The next time you visit your optician, you should ask them which lens they’d most recommend.